 “Dubai is really a trendsetting part of the world, we’re talking about a city that has 12,000 restaurants, 600 hotels, and it reaches people from all over the world, not just the Middle East,” Peterson described.
 “We are getting to touch such a huge region by influencing the people there.”

-The culinary school engages in an intensive USA Cheese Guild training program that Peterson says helps students learn more about cheese, where it comes from, and the quality, reliability, and variety of American cheeses.“We sat down with this class of 22 students, and for over an hour we answered their questions about our farms, about dairy in general, about environmental standards and practices, and a number of other things,” Peterson reported.
+The culinary school engages in an intensive USA Cheese Guild training program that Peterson says helps students learn more about cheese, where it comes from, and the quality, reliability, and variety of American cheeses.

 In his mind, the most noteworthy part of the culinary school visit was just seeing the broad influence of the classes.